Spyware007/Animating-Buttons/README.md

     git checkout -b my-new-branch
     ```

-5. Follow the following steps to start your contricution after you have successfully cloned the repository and created a new branch -
+5. Once you have cloned the repository and created a new branch, proceed with the following steps to initiate your contribution-
       <div align="right">

       | STEPS |               DESCRIPTION                                                                |